alecristia/CDSwordSeg/README.txt

 ********************** PART 2 ******************
 GOAL: segmenting a corpus

 1. Make sure you have prepared your corpus as explained in part 1, and that you have an appropriate do_ .sh file in algos/AG -- if you don't know what this means, ask Alex

-2. If you didn't do it before (PART 1), adapt the following variables and copy-paste them into a terminal KEYNAME="bernsteincds" RESFOLDER="/Users/caofrance/Documents/tests/res_bernsteincds/"
+2. If you didn't do it before (PART 1), adapt the following variables and copy-paste them into a terminal

+KEYNAME="bernsteincds"
+RESFOLDER="/Users/caofrance/Documents/tests/res_bernsteincds/"
 LANGUAGE="english"

-3. Run segmentation as follows: cd /YOUR_ABSOLUTE_PATH_GOES_HERE/algoComp/
+3. Run segmentation as follows:

+    cd /YOUR_ABSOLUTE_PATH_GOES_HERE/algoComp/pipeline
--- often, this will be:
+    # often, this will be:
-cd ../algoComp/
+    cd ../algoComp/pipeline
-./_segment1corpus.text $KEYNAME $RESFOLDER $LANGUAGE > outputCDS.txt
+    ./segment_one_corpus.sh $KEYNAME $RESFOLDER $LANGUAGE > outputCDS.txt

-4. This will result in many files being added to your output directory (specified in step 2 of this part, Part 2).
-The most interesting one might be the one called _<YOUR KEYNAME>-cfgold.txt, which looks like this: algo token_f-score to ken_precision token_recall boundary_f-score boundary_precision boundary_recall dibs 0.2353 0.3118 0.189 0.4861 0.6915 0.3748
+4. This will result in many files being added to your output directory (specified in step 2 of this Part 2).
+The most interesting one might be the one called _<YOUR KEYNAME>-cfgold.txt, which looks like
+this:

+algo token_f-score token_precision token_recall boundary_f-score boundary_precision boundary_recall
+dibs 0.2353 0.3118 0.189 0.4861 0.6915 0.3748
 tpABS 0.7743 0.7603 0.7888 0.8994 0.8806 0.919
 tpREL 0.2263 0.3274 0.1729 0.5861 0.9426 0.4253
 ag 0.7242 0.6866 0.766 0.8792 0.8271 0.9384

 If you want to see how each algorithm segmented the corpus, you can look at the files ending with -cfgold.
 (The true segmentation is in the file ending with -gold, as explained in 6b of Part 1).

 If you're interested in the highest frequency words each algorithm found, they are in the files ending with freq-top (top 10k words).

 ******IMPORTANT****

 If you want to take your results home, please bear in mind that several of these files contain substantial parts of the corpus, so be careful (DON'T take the whole folder).
-A fast way to clean up is, in a terminal window (to be on the safe side, I do it on the thumb drive, so that the originals are kept in this computer): cd <the mother folder of the res_folders>
+A fast way to clean up is, in a terminal window (to be on the safe side, I do it on the thumb drive, so that the originals are kept in this computer):

+    cd <the mother folder of the res_folders>
     mkdir cfgold_results
     cp res_*/_*gold.txt results/
     rm res_*/*unicode*.txt
     rm res_*/*klatt*.txt
     rm res_*/*all.txt
     rm res_*/*output.txt
     rm res_*/*lines.txt
     rm res_*/*gold.txt

 **** Troubleshooting:

 - If you get an error:

     ## py-cky.h:1014: In inside() Error: earley parse failed, terminals
     that probably means you used a wrong letter in a dictionary entry.

     Focus on the end of the error:
     ## py-cky.h:1014: In inside() Error: earley parse failed, terminals = (s I s i l j x)

-<- this means that one of the letters in "s I s i l j x" is wrong.
+This means that one of the letters in "s I s i l j x" is wrong.
-Compare them against the list of letters ("phonemes") with the ones listed in: /YOUR_ABSOLUTE_PATH_GOES_HERE/algoComp201507/algos/AG/grammars/Colloq0_enKlatt.lt
+Compare them against the list of letters ("phonemes") with the ones listed in:
+/YOUR_ABSOLUTE_PATH_GOES_HERE/algoComp201507/algos/AG/grammars/Colloq0_enKlatt.lt

 namely:
 d	e	f	g	h	i	k	l	m	n	o	p	r	@	s	t	u	C	v	D	E	w	x	G	y	z	I	J	O	R	S	T	U	W	Y	Z	^	a	b	c	|	L	M	N	X

 There is no "j" in this list -- so that means there is at least one incorrect entry with j, in this case "s I s i l j x" or rather "sIsiljx".

 A longer route: Do
 $ cd /YOUR_ABSOLUTE_PATH_GOES_HERE/algoComp201507/algos/AG/input
 $ tr -d '/' < input.ylt |sed '/^$/d' | sort | uniq -c | awk '{print $2" "$1}' | sort -n -r > ~/Desktop/letter-count.txt

 This will generate a file called letter-count.txt on your Desktop.
 Open it and paste the contents onto LibreOffice Calc

 Once you find the guilty letter, go to the dictionary /YOUR_ABSOLUTE_PATH_GOES_HERE/database_creation/update_dictionary/data/dict-Brent.txt Do a search for it, and change it to the appropriate letter.

-Finally, regenerate the dictionary following the instructions in SUBROUTINE: ADDING WORDS TO THE DICTIONARY, step 4+
+Finally, regenerate the dictionary following the instructions in
+SUBROUTINE: ADDING WORDS TO THE DICTIONARY, step 4+

 - If you get an error

     ## py-cfg.cc:256: In gibbs_estimate() Error in py-cfg::gibbs_estimate(), tprob = 0, trains[XX]

 This means that one of your phrases is too long.
 You might need to use a different version of adaptor grammar -- ask Alex about it.